 Detail of the Management Planning original budget, final budget, and actual revenues and expenditures can be found on page 18 of this report.
 The District amended the Management Planning Fund budget during the year.
-Overall revenues of the Management Planning Fund were under budget by \$58,574, due to grant revenue being on a cash basis but the actual activity being on an accrual basis, resulting in grant revenue to be under budget by \$164,842 which was then offset by permit fees being over budget by \$114,993 due to a larger number of permit revenue from greater activity in FY18.
-Expenditures in the Management Planning Fund were under budget by \$387,819 due to program costs being under budget by \$505,980 due to mostly to less activity than expected at the time of the budget, which was offset by permitting expenditures being over budget by \$144,394 due to the additional activity related to permitting.
-All of these factors combined to result in a favorable Management Planning Fund budget variance of \$329,245.
+Overall revenues of the Management Planning Fund were under budget by \$121,711, due to grant revenue being on a cash basis but the actual activity being on an accrual basis, resulting in grant revenue to be under budget by \$151,386 which was then offset by permit fees being over budget by \$35,080 due to there not being a budgeted amount of permit revenue in 2019.
+Expenditures in the Management Planning Fund were under budget by \$841,525 due to program costs being under budget by \$895,243 due to mostly to less activity than expected at the time of the budget (so these budgeted project expenditures will be brought forward to 2020's budget) which was offset by permitting expenditures being over budget by \$102,136 due to the additional activity related to permitting.
+All of these factors combined to result in a favorable Management Planning Fund budget variance of \$725,398.